corda/corda/docs/source/cordapp-build-systems.rst

 Should the node operator deem the attachment trustworthy, they may then install the CorDapp JAR in the node (see :ref:`Installing the CorDapp JAR <cordapp_install_ref>`) and subsequently retry the failed flow.
 Currently this requires a node-restart which will automatically retry the failed flows.

-.. note:: this behaviour is to protect the node from executing contract code that was not vetted.
-It is a temporary precaution until the
-   Deterministic JVM is integrated into Corda whereby execution takes place in a sandboxed environment which protects the node from malicious code.
+.. note:: from Corda 4.1 you will also be able to upload the attachment to the store, as described below.

 Installing Contract Attachments for Older Versions of CorDapps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^